turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 2. They work at a company you're interested in
 3. They work at a company you're interested in AND there's an open position there

-Today, we're going to focus on reason #1 to discuss the merits of general relationship-building, and in Mods 3 and 4, we'll discuss reasons #2 and #3 in regards to how you'd conduct that outreach a little differently.
+Today, we're going to focus on reason #1 to discuss the merits of general relationship-building since you're still in the stages of defining your identity as a software developer and figuring out where you want to go in this industry.
+In Mods 3 and 4, we'll discuss reasons #2 and #3 in regards to how you'd conduct that outreach a little differently.

 When it comes to general relationship-building, why are you meeting with this person?
 This is an informational interview.
 A time for you to get to know someone and learn from them.
 Here is what you can learn: